jamesmferris/library_app/README.md

 ## Getting Started

-1. Clone the repository: git clone https://github.com/yourusername/library-app.git
+1. Clone the repository to your local machine.
 2. Open `index.html` in your preferred web browser.

 ## Usage